hyperledger/iroha-2-docs/src/guide/advanced/queries.md

 actual work.
 By contrast, some functions are always required, e.g. having access to your account balance.

 The results of queries can be [sorted](#sorting), [paginated](#pagination) and [filtered](#filters) peer-side all at once.
 Sorting is done lexicographically on metadata keys.
-Filtering can be done on a variety of principles, from domain-specific (individual IP address filter masks) to sub-string methods like e.g. `begins_with` combined using logical operations.
+Filtering can be done on a variety of principles, from domain-specific (individual IP address filter masks) to sub-string methods like `begins_with` combined using logical operations.

 ## Conventions